-If Robin Hood is one half of the Sherwood story, it’s the ancient oaks that complete it.
+If Robin Hood is one half of the Sherwood story, it’s the remarkable ancient oak trees which have stood proudly in the forest for centuries that complete it.